sipos/Promethean_ActiveConnect/other_distros.md

 * Waited a while for installation to complete
 * Clicked Restart Now
 * Pressed Enter when told to remove the USB media (unless you set it to boot from USB first, instead of just selecting it one-time from the BIOS boot override options or the F8 menu, this is fine)
 * After restarting, the machine seemed to have hung, with a blank screen and no activity from the disk activity LED, so I tried just typing the disk encryption password and pressing Enter, which seemed to work.
-Given this also happened with elementary OS, another Ubuntu derrivative, I am assumoing it is something to do with Ubuntu, or the devices's frameuffer before the graphics driver is loaded.
+Given this also happened with elementary OS, another Ubuntu derivative, I am assuming it is something to do with Ubuntu, or the device’s framebuffer before the graphics driver is loaded.
 * Waited a while for the system to boot, typed my login password and pressed Enter
 * Clicked Let's go! on the Welcome window
 * Clicked Launch for the Driver Manager
 * It said "You appear to be offline.
-Connct to the internet or insert the Linux Mint instalation disc (or USB stick)." so I clicked OK, nothing changed, so I removed and re-inserted it, and clicked OK again.
+Connect to the internet or insert the Linux Mint installation disc (or USB stick)." so I clicked OK, nothing changed, so I removed and re-inserted it, and clicked OK again.
 * Clicked Mount installation media in the Driver Manager window and entered my password
 * Selected broadcom-sta-dkms and clicked Apply Changes and entered my password
 * Clicked Restart (you can avoid this if you want to, by using `rmmod` to remove conflicting modules (`b43`, `b43legacy`, `b44`, `bcma`, `brcm80211`, `brcmsmac` and `ssb`), and `modprobe` to load the `wl` module now it is installed (you may also need `cfg80211`, but restarting is easier to describe)